Syrian from Shuswap witnesses devastation in Lebanon - Salmon Arm Observer

 He has heard that among the dead were 43 Syrian citizens.

 Because all the buildings near the explosion were destroyed, all the people who were living in the area are homeless.
 On Aug.
-7, three days after the explosion, he said two people had just been pulled from the collapsed buildings alive.
+7, three days after the explosion, he said two people had just been pulled alive from the collapsed buildings.

 “They don’t have the capacity to lift all of the rubble and get people out,” he said.